8 Portuguese Sandwiches You Need to Try

 This is a specific type of Portuguese pulled pork sandwich that’s made of pork shoulder or leg (pernil).
 Sandes de pernil are specifically associated with Casa Guedes in Porto, a no-frills bar that’s become legendary for its mouthwatering sandwiches.

-At Casa Guedes you can order a simple sandwich with nothing but pork, or choose accompaniments ranging from sheep’s cheese and caramelized onions to brie, arugula, presunto, or even pineapple.
+At Casa Guedes you can order a simple sandwich with nothing but pork.
+Or you can choose accompaniments ranging from sheep’s cheese and caramelized onions to brie, arugula, presunto, or even pineapple.
 When in Porto, it’s pretty much a mandatory stop.

 Casa Guedes is famous for its sandwiches.
 If you’re visiting Porto, stop by!
 Photo credit: Ben Walton